ezrafayet/auth/README.md

 # High level architecture

-The project contains mainly two services:
+The project is composed of two main services:
 - The API gateway
 - The IAM service

-Additionally, the project includes two dummy services to facilitate its operation:
+Additionally, it includes two dummy services to facilitate tests and operations:
 - The Client service
 - The Core service